 Familiar?
 This is easy to cope with if your cat fails to glance at treats or does not like jump on the kitchen counter to steal some human food, but it becomes a serious problem if you need to switch cat food.
 In this article, you will learn how to switch cat food even if the cat thinks you are providing something inedible.

 There are many reasons to switch cat food, and even if you think you will never do so, it’s a good idea to know how.
 As cats age, their dietary requirements often change, not to mention if they are diagnosed with a health problem that requires a prescribed diet.
-What happens if a manufacturer goes bankrupt (terrible thing) or you suddenly realize that the dry food is not that good for your cat?
+What happens if a manufacturer goes bankrupt (terrible thing) or you suddenly realize that your previous choice is not that good?

 Regardless of the reason for switching to a new cat food, you’ll need to know how.
 Here’s a step by step procedure on how to do it properly: